asingh164/SinghAgrawalMBE2023/README.md

 Repository of Code and Data associated with Singh and Agrawal 2023 MBE

-# Include GetTajimasDandPiFromVCF.R
+# Some notes about the script `GetTajimasDandPiFromVCF.R`
-- Make a note that the output may differ from the files we uploaded because of the downsampling to calculate Tajima's D and the site frequency spectrum.
+The output of the script `GetTajimasDandPiFromVCF.R` may differ from the file we have uploaded due to a downsampling procedure in the calculation of Tajima's D and the site frequency spectrum.
-- Include a head of the VCF file to show the formatting
+The format of the VCF file input for the script `GetTajimasDandPiFromVCF.R` should is included as `example.vcf`